 Without further ado, let’s delve into the trends for spring summer 2022 (and where you can shop them now).

 Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.

-It’s hip to be square in vision distorting checks for spring summer 2022.
-From checker board to pop colour creations, it’s time to go off grid and mix up your checks.
+It’s hip to be square in vision distorting checks for the new season.
+From checkerboard to pop colour creations, it’s time to go off grid and mix up your checks.

-From tailoring to crop tops this retro graphic can be worn for all occasions.
-Step back into the office with an impact in a power player suit, take it back to the 90’s in a monochrome crop top and add some flare to the midi skirt in green, one of the key colours of the season.
+This retro graphic can be worn for all occasions.
+Step back into the office with an impact in a power suit, take it back to the 90s in a monochrome crop top and add some flare to the midi skirt in green, one of the key colours of the season.